 All students need to enrol is refugee status proof from the UNHCR and access to the internet (or the ability to download offline courses when able to get online).
-The first two years of the university course are made up of Massive Open Online Courses (MOOCs) in engineering, computer science, business administration, architecture and intercultural studies.
-The third year allows students to attend a traditional university and attend regular courses, all of which will be in English.
+The first two years of the university course are made up of Massive Open Online Courses (MOOCs) in engineering, computer science, business administration or social work, all of which will be in English, Arabic, Turkish and soon also in Spanish.
+The third year allows students to attend a traditional university and attend regular courses.

 Vincent Zimmer and Markus Kressler, Co-founders

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.